AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 That's no problem though, we just create a scrap world, switch to the editor and start playing around!

+// Conor, these three images should be a gallery
 ![death](./img/map_view_of_madness.png)

 ![additional death](./img/madness.png "Any attempt to understand the meaningless scribbles of a madman will only result in disappointment and despair.")